-Marketers can consider these metrics to determine and social media’s impact on business objectives and deliver information their CEO really cares about and wants.
+The demise of likes may prompt brands to track more advanced metrics.
+Marketers can consider multiple metrics to determine social media’s impact on business objectives and deliver information that marketing directors and CEOs really care about and want.

 Brand awareness.
 Track the business profile’s fan/following growth, engagement growth, and mentions over a designated time period to measure increasing brand awareness, explains Ashley Ward, corporate speaker and evangelist for SEMrush.
 Increasing numbers indicate increasing brand awareness.
 If growth remains stagnant, brand awareness is not reaching a larger audience.

 Customer contacts.
 Linking your CRM software to your social reporting software will help keep tabs on the number of customer contacts coming from social media, notes social media marketer Alex Sobal at Weidert Group.
 If you notice a spike in contacts gained, examine the posts you shared that day to find what content your audience prefers.

 Incoming web traffic.
 Google Analytics shows incoming traffic from social media and the different social media networks.
 “This metric is one of the most important that you can monitor, because it tells you exactly what kind of impact your social media is having on your overall site traffic,” Sobal says.
 Analyzing posts by network or date/time can pinpoint the posts and social networks that perform best.
 If you notice a spike on a certain day or network, look at the posts you shared to find successful topics and strategies.

 Video metrics.
 As video becomes more popular, it’s crucial to measure performance of the brand’s video marketing.
 Besides tracking video views, brands can gain insights by tracking more advanced video metrics, such as watch time, average engagement, play rate, and action completions.